Adoption Process

 Application

-Once you feel comfortable with your research into basic hamster care and my going home requirements, you will need to apply here and I will review and get back to you within 10 days or so.
-If I don’t hear back from you, I will usually follow up again once but will assume you’re no longer interested if I don’t hear back following that.
-Please keep an eye out, and feel free to reach out if for some reason you haven’t heard from me.
-Note that my application is litter specific, as I usually only breed 1-2 litters per year.
+Once you feel comfortable with my going home requirements (and if the timing and the possible colors and/or patterns of the litter are suitable for you), then you can apply and I’ll review/get back to you within 10 days or so.
+Feel free to reach out if for some reason you haven’t heard from me after 2 weeks.
+Note that each application is litter specific, as I usually only breed 1-2 litters per year.
 Applications will be closed once each pup from that litter has found a home, and I will open a new application once I have a new pairing and possible litter dates in mind.
+Any open applications are linked below:

 Waitlist